plaintextaccounting/plaintextaccounting/src/finance.md

 Simon Michael operates the "plaintextaccounting" organisation (together with contributors and moderators), providing plaintextaccounting.org and forum.plaintextaccounting.org, managed matrix rooms/space and IRC channel, support, outreach etc.
-SM also acts as CFO and fiscal host.
+Simon also acts as CFO and fiscal host.
 For more background, see [PTA forum news, 2024-03-18](https://forum.plaintextaccounting.org/t/pta-forum-news-2024-03-18/207) and [A trial of Discourse for Plain Text Accounting discussions](https://forum.plaintextaccounting.org/t/a-trial-of-discourse-for-plain-text-accounting-discussions/5).